People in the EU - statistics on household and family structures

 Main statistical findings

 The average size of households in the EU has been shrinking in recent decades.
-This pattern may be attributed to a range of factors, including: a rising share of people living independently; an increase in the share of the elderly living alone; declining fertility rates; higher divorce rates; and a shift in household structures away from extended families living together under the same roof towards more households being composed of ‘nuclear’ families, single-parent families and single persons.
+This pattern may be attributed to a range of factors, including: a rising share of people living independently; an increase in the share of the elderly living alone; declining fertility rates; higher divorce rates; and a shift in household structures away from extended families living together under the same roof towards more households being composed of ‘nuclear’ families, single-parent families and people living alone.

 Household composition: number of persons